auto1st/job-execution-conditional/README.md

 * Reference to job: UUID to job, in the same project, to analyse it's executions.

-* Number of executions to analyse: maximum number of latest executions will analized.
+* Number of executions to analyse: maximum number of latest executions will analyzed.

-* Analyze failed: analyze the execution, even it's fail
+* Analyze failed: analyze the execution, even if it was failed

-* Option condition: use options values to get a true comparation
+* Option condition: use options values to get a true comparison